Xaegir/temp-website/xaegir/content/english/career/Web-Project-Manager.2.md

 page_header_image: images/background/about.jpg
-description: XAEGIR is looking for an advisor or mentor that has an expansive knowledge of the crypto environment, a deep technical understanding of dApps, industry standards, protocols, TCRs and so on,
+description: XAEGIR is looking for an advisor or mentor that has an expansive knowledge of the crypto environment, a deep technical understanding of dApps, industry standards, protocols, TCRs and so on.
 image: images/career/logo-2.png
 location: Remote
 job_type: Full time